Piyushshrii/Gitlabs_vs_Jenkins-CICD-Pipeline-/README.md

 ### **Jenkins**
 1. Add `Jenkinsfile` to the repository.
-2. Configure a Jenkins pipeline job pointing to your repo.
+2. Configure a Jenkins pipeline job pointing to your repo
-3. Setup DOCKER_USER AND DOCKER_PASS environmnet variable to global credentials
+3. Setup DOCKER_USER AND DOCKER_PASS environmnet variable to global credentials and set id as 'jenkins-server-id'
 4. Dont forget to docker & jenkins to usergroup
 5. Run the job to execute the pipeline.